 Domestic Violence Field Placement

-Students may choose a placement at one of various legal agencies in the Bay Area.
+Students may choose a placement at one of various agencies in the Bay Area.
 The work focuses on restraining orders, family law, public benefits, immigration, asylum, tort actions, employment issues, prosecution, defense of accused and/or incarcerated victims, appellate work, or other issues involving domestic violence.
 Students also may work on policy matters, including helping draft and advocate for legislation.

 At the placements, students interview clients; draft restraining orders, memoranda, and motions; represent clients at hearings; argue motions; and research policy issues.
 They may also attend meetings with attorneys, government officials, judges and legislators.